Table of contents

 The current pandemic is keeping us indoors, lashing down with unimaginable wrath.
 That means even companies who’ve never really had employees working from home before are having to do so out of necessity.

 Remote working brings about a whole new set of challenges.
 Employees may face a drop in productivity when they are taken out of a team setting.
 Collaboration becomes difficult when team members are not co-located.
-People are going to rely on technology more than ever to get work done, and it’s important that they have the right tools.
+People are going to rely on technology more than ever to get work done, and it’s important that they have the right collaboration and business process management tools.